Black Rubric: History

-In September 1552, after Parliament had approved the Second Prayer Book of Edward VI, John Knox and others argued before the Privy Council that the Holy Communion should be received sitting; but were refuted by Archbishop Thomas Cranmer.
+In September 1552, after Parliament had approved the Second Prayer Book of Edward VI, John Knox and others argued before the Privy Council that the Holy Communion should be received sitting, but were refuted by Archbishop Thomas Cranmer.
 As a result of this clash, the council acted on its own authority and ordered the inclusion of the declaration in the new prayer book.
 The first copies had already been printed so it had to be pasted into them as a correction slip.
 It explained that kneeling was an expression of "humble and grateful acknowledging of the benefits of Christ, given unto the worthy receiver" and did not imply any adoration of the bread and wine or of the real and essential presence of Christ's natural flesh and blood.
 Historians have asked about whose victory the Black Rubric represents.
-Whilst Diarmaid MacCulloch has argued that it was a victory for Cranmer, Isabel Davis, who has made a study based on multiple examples, has made the case that it was a victory for no one and that its physical interpolation disrupted Cranmer's project of uniformity.
+Whilst Diarmaid MacCulloch has argued that it was a victory for Cranmer, Isabel Davis, who has made a study based on multiple examples, has made the case that it was a victory for no one and that its interpolation physically disrupted Cranmer's prayer book and the project of uniformity.